William Penn (Royal Navy officer): Legacy

 A key source for the adult life of Penn is the diary of his colleague at the Navy Board, and next door neighbour in Seething Lane, Samuel Pepys.
 However, Pepys's assessments have to be tempered by the jealousy that he evidently held for Penn.

-In 1660, Penn was appointed a Commissioner of the Navy Board where he worked with Pepys, Clerk of the Acts.
+In 1660, Penn was appointed a Commissioner of the Navy Board, where he worked with Pepys, Clerk of the Acts.
 The character of "mean fellow", or "false knave", given him by Pepys is borne out by much that is otherwise known of him.
-But it is no less certain that he was an excellent seaman and a good fighter.
-Like Pepys and the Earl of Sandwich (Pepys' patron at the Navy Board) Penn was a "moderate" Roundhead who had succeeded in maintaining his position at the Restoration.
-Unsurprisingly, Penn appears several times in Pepys diary.
-A typical entry (5 April 1666) reads "To the office, where the falsenesse and impertinencies of Sir W. Pen would make a man mad to think of."
+He also was an excellent seaman and a good fighter.
+Like Pepys and the Earl of Sandwich, Penn was a "moderate" Roundhead who succeeded in maintaining his position at the Restoration.
+Penn appears several times in Pepys diary.
+A typical entry from 5 April 1666 reads, "To the office, where the falsenesse and impertinencies of Sir W. Pen would make a man mad to think of."

-But he is referenced perhaps most vividly in an entry for 1665, which states: "At night home and up to the leads [roof], were contrary to expectation driven down again with a stinke by Sir W. Pen's shying of a shitten pot in their house of office".
+He is also referenced in an entry from 1665, which states, "At night home and up to the leads [roof], were contrary to expectation driven down again with a stinke by Sir W. Pen's shying of a shitten pot in their house of office".

-On the other hand, the diary entry for 4 July 1666 contains a long account of Penn's analysis of what was to be learnt from the Four Days' Battle, ending with the statement: "He did talk very rationally to me, insomuch that I took more pleasure this night in hearing him discourse then I ever did in my life in anything that he said."
+The diary entry for 4 July 1666 includes a long account of Penn's analysis of what was to be learned from the Four Days' Battle, which ended with the statement, "He did talk very rationally to me, insomuch that I took more pleasure this night in hearing him discourse then I ever did in my life in anything that he said."